10 questions to ask your solar installer in Perth before committing

 6. Does the price include a smart meter upgrade if needed?

 DEBS (the Distributed Energy Buyback Scheme) requires a bi-directional smart meter.
 Western Power may need to upgrade your meter after installation.
-The meter itself is typically supplied by Western Power at no cost, but:
+The meter itself is typically supplied by Western Power at no cost, but coordination timing varies by area and season, and some installers charge a coordination fee or leave the follow-up to you.

-Ask: "Does your quote include coordinating the smart meter upgrade with Western Power?"
+Ask: "Does your quote include coordinating the smart meter upgrade with Western Power, and what's the typical wait in my suburb right now?"

 7. Where will the inverter be installed, and will it have adequate ventilation?

 Inverter placement affects performance and longevity.
-A Fronius inverter installed in a closed, unventilated utility room in summer will run hotter — and hot inverters have shorter lifespans.
+A Fronius inverter installed in a closed, unventilated utility room in summer runs hotter, and hot inverters have shorter lifespans.

 Good answers: